 Monthly evaluations are held in March, April, May, June, August, September, October, November.
 Entries are submitted via our website before midnight on the Sunday prior to the meeting.

-A member may enter TWO digital projected images per month - either in the Open section, or as a Set Subject - or as a combination of both.
+A member may enter TWO digital projected images per month - one in the Open section and one in the Set Subject Section.